jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 Take a look at our [basic example](/examples/gettingstarted/) too, which demonstrates the `render` function.

-#### Reactice Rendering of Text-Nodes
+#### Reactive Rendering of Text-Nodes

-As creating a reactive is a common use case, fritz2 offers a *dedicated* variant render function called `renderText` on data flows of type `String`:
+As creating a reactive UI rendering texts dynamically is a common use case, for which fritz2 offers a *dedicated* variant render function called `renderText` on data flows of type `String`:

 ```kotlin